moondance-labs/tanssi-docs/builders/manage/sudo.md

 ![Adding account on Polkadot.js Apps](/images/builders/manage/sudo/sudo-3.webp)

 !!! note
     In-browser key storage is not suitable for production environments.
-Instructions are provided here for demonstration on testnet environments only.
+This example is provided for demonstration purposes only in a testnet environment.

 ## Upgrading Your Runtime {: #upgrading-your-runtime }